 Clients rarely have a reason to give a testimonial beyond a genuine delight with your service or product.
 Therefore, video testimonials offer a level of authenticity that is otherwise difficult to find elsewhere in marketing.

 Using key clients in testimonials will also often offer points of view that you may not have otherwise considered.
 For example, most businesses have their ‘go-to benefits’ of why customers should choose them.
 These often don’t cover the softer elements that many customers find so valuable such as good communication, flexibility or compassion.
-Video testimonials help businesses highlight their personality as well as their capabilities.
+Testimonial video production helps businesses highlight their personality as well as their capabilities.

 Video Testimonials: Highly Engaging Content